Asabeneh/30-Days-Of-JavaScript/08_Day_Objects/08_day_objects.md

 Variable can be declared globally or locally or window scope.
 We will see both global and local scope.
 Anything declared without let, var or const is scoped at window level.

-Let us image we have a scope.js file.
+Let us imagine that we have a scope.js file.

 ### Window Scope